-Goldsmiths Centre for Queer History brings together an interdisciplinary and international range of scholars, students, activists and other professionals.
+Goldsmiths Centre for Queer History brings together an interdisciplinary and international community of scholars, students, activists and heritage professionals.

 Dr Justin Bengry - Lecturer in History

 Dr Justin Bengry is Director of the Centre for Queer History at Goldsmiths, where he convenes the world’s first MA in Queer History.
 He is a cultural historian of sexualities and the queer past focusing on twentieth-century Britain.

 His primary research is into relationships between homosexuality and capitalism but is also interested in current policy surrounding ‘gay pardons’ and queer local histories.

 His work has been published in History Workshop Journal, Media History, and several edited collections.
 His monograph project The Pink Pound: Capitalism and Homosexuality in Twentieth-Century Britain is under contract with the University of Chicago Press.

 Dr Isabell Dahms - Lecturer in Queer History

 Dr Isabell Dahms is a Lecturer in Queer History at Goldsmiths.
 Coming from a background in politics, critical theory and philosophy, her research looks at the intersections of medical, philosophical and grassroots histories of sex, gender, and sexuality.

 Her current research interest is in queer municipal and activist histories and the relationship of queerness to public and domestic spaces, as well as the history of London Lighthouse and queer care.
 She has taught queer public history at the Bishopsgate Institute and Goldsmiths, working closely with the LGBTQIA+ archives at Bishopsgate.